TGAC/COPO-documentation/updates/samples.rst

    * The manifest must be uploaded again with the amendments included for the change or update to occur.

    * If the manifest requires permits, the permits must be reuploaded before the manifest update can be completed.
-The **Finish** button will appear once the manifest validates successfully and the permits have been reuploaded.
+The **Confirm** button will appear once the manifest validates successfully and the permits have been reuploaded.

    * You **cannot** reupload a manifest with some of the existing samples removed.
 The removed samples (from the reuploaded manifest) will not be automatically removed from the manifest sample record.
 If you would